microamp/progex/README.md

 # ---------------
 # ** Recursion **
 # ---------------
 # There are no imperative looping constructs like for/while-loops in Elixir.
-Together with pattern matching, recursive functions are a very powerful tool.
-Note to self: Recursion is cool, but do *not* overuse it.
-Use Enum/Stream where appropriate.
+# Together with pattern matching, recursive functions are a very powerful tool.
+# Note to self: Recursion is cool, but do *not* overuse it.
+Use Enum/Stream
+# when it's more appropriate to use them than recursion.

 defmodule MyList do
   # base case